vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `image_ref` - (Optional) Direct image reference used for this machine (name, path, location, uri, etc.).
 Valid if no image property is provided

-* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Required) Human-friendly name used as an identifier in APIs that support this option.

 ## Attribute Reference

 * `address` - Primary address allocated or in use by this machine.
 The actual type of the address depends on the adapter type.
 Typically it is either the public or the external IP address.

-* `constraints` - Constraints that are used to drive placement policies for the virtual machine that is produced from this specification.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}]
+* `constraints` - Constraints used to drive placement policies for the virtual machine produced from the specification.
+Constraint expressions are matched against tags on existing placement targets.
+Example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}]

 * `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+Date and time format is ISO 6801 and UTC.

 * `disks_list` - List of all disks attached to a machine including boot disk, and additional block devices attached using the disks attribute.

-    * `block_device_id` - The id of the existing block device.
+    * `block_device_id` - ID of existing block device.

-    * `description` - A human-friendly description.
+    * `description` - Human-friendly description.

-    * `name` - A human-friendly block-device name used as an identifier in APIs that support this option.
+    * `name` - Human-friendly block-device name used as an identifier in APIs that support this option.

-* `external_id` - External entity Id on the provider side.
+* `external_id` - External entity ID on the provider side.

-* `external_region_id` - The external regionId of the resource.
+* `external_region_id` - External regionId of the resource.

-* `external_zone_id` - The external zoneId of the resource.
+* `external_zone_id` - External zoneId of the resource.

-* `image_disk_constraints` - Constraints that are used to drive placement policies for the image disk.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}]
+* `image_disk_constraints` - Constraints used to drive placement policies for the image disk.
+Constraint expressions are matched against tags on existing placement targets.
+Example:[{"mandatory" : "true", "expression": "environment:prod"}, {"mandatory" : "false", "expression": "pci"}]

-* `links` - HATEOAS of the entity
+* `links` - HATEOAS of entity

-* `nics` - description:A set of network interface controller specifications for this machine.
-If not specified, then a default network connection will be created.
+* `nics` - Set of network interface controller specifications for this machine.
+If left unspecified, a default network connection is created.

-    * `addresses` - A list of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]
+    * `addresses` - List of IP addresses allocated or in use by this network interface. example:[ "10.1.2.190" ]

     * `custom_properties` - Additional properties that may be used to extend the base type.

-    * `description` - A human-friendly description.
+    * `description` - Human-friendly description.

-    * `device_index` - The device index of this network interface.
+    * `device_index` - Device index of this network interface.

-    * `name` - A human-friendly name used as an identifier in APIs that support this option.
+    * `name` - Human-friendly name used as an identifier in APIs that support this option.

-    * `network_id` - Id of the network instance that this network interface plugs into.
+    * `network_id` - ID of network instance that network interface plugs into.

-    * `security_group_ids` - A list of security group ids which this network interface will be assigned to.
+    * `security_group_ids` - List of security group IDs that network interface will be assigned to.

-* `organization_id` - The id of the organization this entity belongs to.
+* `organization_id` - ID of organization that entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

 * `power_state` - Power state of machine.

-* `project_id` - The id of the project this resource belongs to.
+* `project_id` - ID of project that resource belongs to.

-* `tags` - A set of tag keys and optional values that were set on this resource. example:[ { "key" : "ownedBy", "value": "Rainpole" } ]
+* `tags` - Set of tag keys and values set on the resource.
+           Example:[ { "key" : "ownedBy", "value": "Rainpole" } ]

 * `update_at` - Date when the entity was last updated.
-The date is ISO 8601 and UTC.
+Date and time format is ISO 6801 and UTC.